-- (4) An offence against subregulation (1) or (3) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - Source FARs section 21.128 modified.
+(4) An offence against subregulation (1) or (3) is an offence of strict liability.

 21.129 Tests: variable pitch propellers

 (1) Each person manufacturing variable pitch propellers under a type certificate only must give each propeller an acceptable functional test to determine if it operates properly throughout the normal range of operation.